Cancer treatment: preventing infection

 How Having Cancer Increases Infection Risk

 Your health care provider will check your white blood cell count during your treatment.
 When levels of certain white blood cells drop too low, it is called neutropenia.
-Often this is a short-lived side effect of cancer treatment.
+Often this is a short-lived and expected side effect of cancer treatment.
 Your provider may give you medicines to help prevent infection if this occurs.
 But, you should also take some precautions.

 Other risk factors for infection in people with cancer include:

 - Medical conditions such as diabetes or COPD

 Ways to Prevent Infection

 There are many things you can do to help prevent infection.
 Here are some tips:

 - Wash your hands often.
 Hand washing is very important after using the bathroom, before eating or cooking, after touching animals, after blowing your nose or coughing, and after touching surfaces that other people have touched.
 Carry hand sanitizer for times when you cannot wash.
 Wash your hands when you get back home after an outing.

 - Take care of your mouth.
 Brush your teeth often with a soft toothbrush and use a mouth rinse that does not contain alcohol.